Malaysia crash inquiry could be among most challenging ever

 "I think this will be considerably more challenging because (Air France) AF447 crashed close to its last known position and wreckage was found within days, so that gave a much smaller area of seabed to search," said Paul Hayes, director of safety at UK-based aviation consultancy Flightglobal Ascend.

-The official cost for the French-led underwater search for AF447 was 32 million euros, but experts say it may have cost three or four times more after foreign and military costs.
+The official cost for the French-led underwater search for AF447 was 32 million euros ($44 million), but experts say it may have cost three or four times more after foreign and military costs.
 The current operation is seen as even more complex.

 FORENSIC CLUES